AgentLoneStar007/AgentLoneStar007/README.md

 <!--Body-->
 ### About Me
 Hi.
 I'm AgentLoneStar007, or Agent, for short.
-I'm an evangelical disciple of Jesus, and I love computers and pretty much anything to do with them; especially networking.
+I love computers and pretty much anything to do with them; especially networking.
 I pretty much love anything supporting an electric current(although I'm not overly fond of website development).

 I also love science, chemistry, math, physics, and most things complicated.
 Oh, and I hate philosophy.